 BAD ANSWER: "I think we have a great team here at ACME Bricks"

 GOOD ANSWER: "We have a great team here at ACME Bricks"

 MESSING UP IS OK!

-There’s no pressure for perfect delivery.
-If you mess up, pause and start where you left off.
-We will edit around it.
+There’s no pressure for a perfect delivery.
 We use multiple cameras, so that we can seamlessly chop up your interview, even splicing sentences mid-statement.

 WHAT DO I DO WITH MY HANDS?

 Use them!
 Talking with your hands always plays well on camera.